AaravJain62677/Shakespeare_Sentiment_Analyzer/README.md

 5. **Sentiment Scoring** — Each lemma+POS pair is looked up in **SentiWordNet**, a lexical resource that assigns `pos_score` and `neg_score` to words.
 The sentiment score for each word is `pos_score - neg_score`, averaged across all synsets.
 The final passage score is the average across all tokens.
 6. **Classification** — Score `> 0.05` → **POSITIVE**, Score `< -0.05` → **NEGATIVE**, otherwise → **NEUTRAL**

-> No ML models.
-No external APIs.
-Pure classical NLP.

 ---